XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Methodology

 As a translation task, Text-to-SQL aims to achieve semantic alignment between structured representations and natural language \cite{liu2024survey}.
 Drawing inspiration from previous multi-task approaches \cite{multitask_better, multitask_better2} that leverage auxiliary tasks for learning, we explore a multi-task fine-tuning approach that utilizes related tasks to enhance information alignment.
 The standard task process for converting text to SQL, given the inputs of the question, database schema, and evidence, is illustrated in Figure \ref{fig:mt1}(a).

-Due to the inherent flexibility of natural language forms, this unidirectional conversion method is insufficient to fully exploit the model's semantic linking capabilities.
+However, this unidirectional training (Text-to-SQL) is insufficient to build a deep, bidirectional understanding between language and SQL.
 To address this issue and enhance the semantic alignment capability of LLMs for this task, we further design auxiliary alignment tasks and explicitly fine-tune the SQL generation model for execution.
 In response to natural language questions, we design a reverse inference task, as illustrated in Figure \ref{fig:mt1}(b), which aims to encourage the model to infer a set of potential questions based on SQL and relevant information.
 For natural language evidence knowledge, we establish a task focused on the reverse inference of evidence, shown in Figure \ref{fig:mt1}(c).
 This task involves the model identifying the most relevant evidence from a set of candidate evidence based on the SQL generation process.
 Additionally, for SQL queries, we develop a self-refine task for the model, as depicted in Figure \ref{fig:mt1}(d), which entails regenerating SQL after refinement based on previous SQL generation processes and execution results.
 By leveraging a series of specialized tasks to jointly fine-tune models, our developed single generator surpasses ICL-based closed-source models, such as GPT-4o and Gemini, resulting in the generation of higher-quality SQL queries.
+The detailed data construction methods for these auxiliary tasks are provided in Appendix II.B to ensure reproducibility.